potassco/fastlane/doc/content/guide.rst

 Basics
 -----------------

-.. currentmodule:: mod_lns.lns_config
+.. currentmodule:: mod_lns.lib.strategies.default_strategy

-As descibed in the :ref:`usage<ref_usage>` section in the most basic case the LNS can be started by only providing the corresponding ASP encoding.
-In this case the default configuration described by :class:`LNSConfig` is used.
+As descibed in the :ref:`usage<ref_usage>` section in the most basic case the LNS can be started by only providing the corresponding ASP encodings.
+In this case the :class:`DefaultStrategy` with its default configuration is used.

 .. code-block:: python